 (2) On April 3, 2009, Mr. Larsen was awarded options to purchase a total of 585,425 shares of the Company's common stock under our 2007 Stock Plan.
 Of the total shares awarded, 151,558 shares are subject to an incentive stock option with an exercise price of \$1.265 per share that expires on April 2, 2014.
 The remaining 433,867 shares awarded are subject to a nonqualified stock option with an exercise price of \$1.15 that expires on April 2, 2019.
-On the first anniversary of the date of grant, 1/4th of the shares subject to each option will vest and become exercisable, with 1/48th of the shares subject to each option vesting and becoming exercisable each month thereafter, subject to the recipient's continued service with the Company and pr ovided that all unvested shares will vest and become exercisable immediately prior to the consummation of a change of control of the Company.
+On the first anniversary of the date of grant, 1/4th of the shares subject to each option will vest and become exercisable, with 1/48th of the shares subject to each option will vest and become exercisable, with 1/48th of the shares subject to each option vesting and become exercisable each month thereafter, subject to the recipient's continued service with the Company and provided that all unvested shares will vest and become exercisable immediately prior to the consummation of a change of control of the Company.
 The options' exercise prices are respectively equal to 110% of the fair market value and 100% of the fair market value of the Company's common stock on the date of grant.
 The options' exercise prices and expiration dates were determined in accordance with the provisions of our 2007 Stock Plan for participants who own stock representing more than 10% of the voting power of all classes of stock of the Company.